Nazia-Displacement/server/readme.md

-## Displacement Server
+## WebSocket Server with Express and Socket.IO

-> This application is meant to run as a dedicated server acting as a bridge between the MIDI device output and all the Unity3D clients that are connected.
+> This application sets up a WebSocket server using Socket.IO and an Express server to host a static site, facilitating real-time communication with Unity clients, MIDI devices, and cameras.
+It manages player positions and Kinect transformation data while ensuring authenticated access.
+This server acts as a dedicated bridge between the MIDI device output and all connected Unity3D clients.

 ## Prerequisites

 This project is tested on the following Node and NPM versions.
 [Node](http://nodejs.org/) and [NPM](https://npmjs.org/) are really easy to install.
 To make sure you have them available on your machine, try running the following command.

 ```sh
 $ npm -v && node -v